West African mosques

 The Mosques of West Africa are mosques located in the region of West Africa that encompasses Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, and Togo.
-The architecture of these mosques differ from mosques around the world as they have unique building practices and cultural roles.
+The architecture of these mosques differs from mosques around the world as they have unique building practices and cultural roles.
 Islam in Africa spread to the region around the 10th century and established the first written language of West Africa.
 The spread of Islam into West Africa had impacted scholarship, commerce, and utilized indigenous traditions unique to the area.
 Sudanese Jihads had formulated their own branch of Islam, establishing powerful Islamic states.
 Islam is one of the major religions present in Africa, with mosques being architectural spaces used for Muslim worship.

 West African mosques, commonly made from mud brick, form a unique distinction from other mosques around the world.
 There are two typical architectural substyles of West African mosques: Sudanese and Sudano-Sahelian.
 Due to geographical variations within West Africa, building practices differ throughout the region.
 Features of West African mosques manifest differently depending on the population and climate of their location, from larger, more intricate structures to unadorned, more sculptural forms.
 Mosques are architectural spaces that serve as the locations for not only Muslim worship but also centers of education, community, commerce, and celebration.
 While this is a rich and multifaceted topic, there are still many holes in scholarship and not much information has been published on many West African mosques to this day.